 PBF-LB begins with the creation of a 3D CAD model, which is numerically sliced into a number of finite layers.
 For each sliced layer, a laser scan path is calculated which defines both the boundary contour and the fill sequence, known as a scan pattern.
-Each layer is then sequentially recreated by melting sections of a bed of powder using a laser beam.
-After each layer the powder is spread uniformly by a wiper and the process repeats, the melted particles fusing and solidifying to form a component, layer by layer.
+Each layer is then sequentially recreated by melting sections of the CAD model on a layer of powder using a laser beam.
+After each layer is created, the powder is spread uniformly by a wiper and the process is repeated.
+The melted particles fuse and solidify to eventually form a component, layer by layer.

-What are the Benefits of Using the Laser Powder Bed Fusion Process?
+What are the Benefits of Using the PBF-LB Process?

-The design freedom afforded by LPBF creates opportunities for the design and manufacture of parts with previously impossible geometries.
-We can help you produce parts with low volumes but high surface areas, such as advanced heat exchangers or heatsinks, or parts with intricate internal channels, such as components with integrated cooling paths, are well suited to the technology.
+The design freedom afforded by PBF-LB creates opportunities for the design and manufacture of parts with previously impossible or hard to manufacture geometries.
+Parts with low volumes but high surface areas, such as advanced heat exchangers or heatsinks, or parts with intricate internal channels, such as components with integrated cooling paths, are well suited to the technology.
 PBF-LB is also ideal for creating highly customised parts.
 A number of industries are taking advantage of the offered flexibility, for example, the medical industry are using it to create orthopaedic implants tailored to individual patients, therefore reducing rejection rates owing to the recipient’s immune system response.

 - Reduced material wastage and costs (superior buy-to-fly ratio)